GavinDavis1/Data_analytics_project_Agriculture/README.md

 The data was sourced from data.gov and eurotstat which are freely available datasets.

-The repo consists of fodlers containing the code files in jupyter notebook (.ipynb) format and the report files are written in microsoft word (.docx)
+The repo consists of folders containing the code files in jupyter notebook (.ipynb) format and the report files are written in microsoft word (.docx)

 The project consists of a sentiment analysis perfomed on tweets about dairy production research in Ireland which was performed on Tweet data collected using the free Twitter API.